Sector14/cougar-util/Readme.md

 Anytime you connect your Cougar it should now automatically be placed in user profile mode with manual calibration mode and axis/button emulation enabled.

-Modify the 99-HOTAS.rules file to change the mode the Cougar will be placed in upon each connection.
+Modify the 99-HOTAS.rules file if you wish to change the mode the Cougar will be placed in upon each connection.

 # Bundled Configs